vincentT360/python-ndn-interdomain-trust/README.md

 - /lvs-test uses producer.py and consumer.py
 - /lvs-test2 uses producer2.py and consumer2.py

+The are 2 entities that do inter-domain communication, they are:
+1. ```consumer-interdomain-lvstest.py```: This is a consumer application who lives in /lvs-test and wants to fetch data from /lvs-test2
+2. ```producer-interdomain-lvstest2.py```:  This is a producer application who lives in /lvs-test2

 ### Creating the keychain
-This keychain needs to be created for each domain, the below is for domain /lvs-test:
+This keychain needs to be created for each domain (so you do this twice), the below is for domain /lvs-test:

     # Also, the content of keychain is as follows:
     #   /lvs-test